seanpmaxwell/jet-schema/README.md

     - `true`: Create a new child-object (Uses the child's `.new` function).
     - `null`: Set the child object's value to `null` (`nullable` must be true for the child).
   - `id`: A unique-identifier for the schema (useful if debugging a bunch of schemas at once).
+  - `safety`: Value can be `'loose' (default), 'pass', or 'strict'`.
+    - `loose`: Properties not in the schema will be filtered out but not trigger errors.
+    - `pass`: Properties not in the schema will not be filtered out.
+    - `strict`: Properties not in the schema will trigger errors.

 **options** example:
 ```typescript